canonical/jenkins-agent-k8s-operator/README.md

 manually for now.
 You can do this by visiting `$JENKINS_IP:8080` in a browser, and logging in with username `admin` and password `admin` (as set in config above).
 Once you've installed the plugins you want, and created an initial admin user you can then click the "Create an agent" link.
+You'll be asked to set the "remote root directory", which you should set to `/var/lib/jenkins`.

 Grab the following variables for later use:
 ```
 export JENKINS_API_TOKEN=$(juju ssh 0 -- sudo cat /var/lib/jenkins/.admin_token)
 export JENKINS_IP=$(juju status --format json jenkins | jq -r '.machines."0"."ip-addresses"[0]')